bhanu2006-24/ML-projects/README.md

 - Predicted calories burnt with **~1.48 MAE** using XGBoost on physiological data
 - Classified SMS spam with **~96.68% accuracy** using Logistic Regression & TF-IDF
 - Built a Movie Recommendation System using **Content-Based Filtering** and **TF-IDF**
+- Classified Breast Cancer tumors with **~92.98% test accuracy** using Logistic Regression
 - Worked with diverse datasets: 208 samples (signal processing) to 284,807 samples (fraud detection)
 - Handled feature spaces from 5 to 60 dimensions, plus high-dimensional text vectors
 - Demonstrated understanding of model generalization and validation